 How to get to Lindeman Lake

 Lindeman Lake is located near Chilliwack Lake east of Vancouver.
-To reach the trailhead, take Highway #1 (Trans Canada Highway) eastbound for about 75km to exit #104.
-Follow this exit and turn right onto No. 3 Rd.
-At Tolmie Road, turn right and immediate turn left back onto No. 3 Rd.
-Follow No. 3 Rd as it veers to the right and eventually comes to Yarrow Central Road.
+To reach the trailhead, take Highway #1 (Trans Canada Highway) eastbound for about 75km to Exit #104.
+Follow this exit and turn right onto No. 3 Road.
+At Tolmie Road, turn right and immediately turn left back onto No. 3 Road.
+Follow No. 3 Road as it veers to the right and eventually comes to Yarrow Central Road.
 Turn left onto Yarrow Central Road and continue as it turns into Vedder Mountain Road.
 When you reach a bridge with a stop sign on the other side, turn right onto Chilliwack Lake Road.
-Follow Chilliwack Lake Road for the next 40km or so until just before the paved road becomes gravel, a sign on the right side of the roads points to the Lindeman Lake trailhead which begins on the leftside.
+Follow Chilliwack Lake Road for the next 40km or so until just before the paved road becomes gravel.
+A sign on the right side of the roads points to the Lindeman Lake trailhead which begins on the leftside.

 View a map of Driving directions to Lindeman Lake.